yehoshuas1978/owltable-landing-page/documentation/docs/features.md

 OwlTable is your all-in-one command center for database management.
 Our features are designed to give you unparalleled control, deep performance insights, and seamless integration into your development workflows.

-The product will be released in two major versions, starting with a powerful core and expanding to meet the needs of large-scale enterprises.
+The product will be released in three tiers: Starter, Pro, and Enterprise.

 ---

-## 🚀 Version 1 (V1) - The Modern Database Toolkit
+## 🚀 Starter Features

 V1 delivers a comprehensive suite of tools designed to streamline daily database operations, enhance performance, and protect your data.